bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/Plugins.rst

 -  client computers with weak cpus can do backups without compression and let the sd do the compression when writing to disk

--  compressed backups can be recompressed to a different compression format (e.g. gzip -> lzo) using migration jobs
+-  compressed backups can be recompressed to a different compression format (e.g. gzip |rarr| lzo) using migration jobs

 -  client backups can be compressed with compression algorithms that the client itself does not support